kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Updated Dialog with Visas on Nar Shaddaa.
 - Updated Dialog with Zuka on Dxun.
 - Memory Reset moved to after fighting Visas, new players still recommended to reset before starting Dxun.
+- Updated Dialog with Visquis in the Arena.

 ### v2.1 (October 2023)
 - Updated Levelling Plan for easier use of Force Speed powers.